 Notes: Age limit: young divers are welcome on all routes provided they have the dive experience required.
 Childcare services are not available and parents are responsible for their minors onboard, therefore a regular diving trip is not recommend for young non-diving children.

 Dive experience: Scuba divers must have an Advanced Open Water Diver licence or equivalent to dive in the marine parks.
 Divers who have at least 50 logged dives and are willing to take the advanced course onboard may join these safaris too.
 For diving elsewhere in the Red Sea, a minimum of 20 logged dives is required.

-Cruise price per person includes: Cabin accommodation with air-conditioning, breakfast, lunch, dinner, snacks, water, soft drinks, hot drinks, return transfers from local airport (see below), dives (as detailed in the trips above), nitrox fills for certified enriched air divers, 2 experienced English-speaking divemasters, tanks, weightbelt and weights.
+Cruise price per person includes: Cabin accommodation with air-conditioning, breakfast, lunch, dinner, snacks, water, soft drinks, hot drinks, return transfers from local airport (see below), dives (as detailed in the trips above), nitrox fills for certified enriched air divers, 2 experienced English-speaking divemasters, tanks, weightbelt and weights, all taxes.

 How to get there: Alia's liveaboard cruises in the Red Sea depart from Hurghada, Safaga or Port Ghalib.
 Once you arrive in Hurghada or Marsa Alam Airport, a yacht representative carrying a 'Dune' signboard will meet you outside the arrivals hall, after you have passed through luggage collection and customs.
 Private transfers are provided form the local airport, and a collective minibus is used to transport any guests that need a transfer from Hurghada Airport to Port Ghalib (200 km/3.5 hours).
 For more details visit our Egypt travel information section.